South Africa can keep coal fired plants running longer, climate committee says

 By Carien du Plessis and Bhargav Acharya

-JOHANNESBURG, May 15 (Reuters) - South Africa's top climate policy body on Monday suggested the government could delay retiring its ageing coal-fired power plants to address electricity shortages, adding a power crisis had put the country on track to meet its climate goals anyway.
+JOHANNESBURG, May 15 (Reuters) - South Africa's climate policy body on Monday suggested the government could delay retiring its ageing coal-fired power plants to address electricity shortages and said a power crisis had put the country on track to meet its climate goals anyway.

-Cyril Ramaphosa has said that the total cost could prove ten times higher than what Western donors are offering to finance.
+President Cyril Ramaphosa has said the total cost could prove 10 times higher than what Western donors are offering to finance.

 "Moving the decommissioning ... by a couple of years is ... not going to fundamentally affect our NDC (nationally determined contributions to emissions reductions)," he added.
 "We are making good progress (on) emission reductions partly because of the extent of (power cuts) ... and anemic economic growth".

-South Africa is heavily reliant on coal for electricity.
-As a result, it coughed out 430 megatonnes of CO2 in 2021, making it the world's 14th biggest carbon emitter, according to the latest data from Global Carbon Atlas.
+South Africa relies on coal for electricity.
+As a result, it coughed out 430 megatonnes of CO2 in 2021, making it the world's 14th biggest carbon emitter, according to data from Global Carbon Atlas.
 That put it ahead of Britain, Mexico and Australia, all of which are much bigger economies.

 South Africa's national target for emissions reductions is 398-510 MtCO2e by 2025, and 350-420 MtCO2e by 2030.

-Donors did not immediately respond to requests for comment on whether this would be acceptable under the terms of the energy transition deal.
+"In South Africa it is already cheaper to build new renewable energy and storage than maintain some of the existing Eskom power stations," it said in a statement.

-A South African government source, who declined to be named because they were not authorised to speak, said South African officials had met diplomats from the donor countries over the possibility of delay on April 28.
+A South African government source, who declined to be named, said South African officials had met diplomats from the donor countries over the possibility of delay on April 28.

 Eskom has been implementing power cuts that last more than 10 hours a day for most households – the worst on record – crippling businesses in Africa's most industrialised economy.

-(Reporting by Bhargav Acharya and Carien du Plessis; Editing by Tim Cocks and Bernadette Baum)
+(Reporting by Bhargav Acharya and Carien du Plessis; Editing by Tim Cocks, Bernadette Baum and Angus MacSwan)

 ((Bhargav.Acharya@thomsonreuters.com;))